The Kamakura Print Collection, Photogravure Etchings by Peter Miller

 1. Measure dimensions of plate and paper, and divide the differences in half to position the plate to be printed in the center of the paper.

 2. Place the copperplate on the press bed, and use two rulers to define the margins corresponding to the measurements made in the previous step.
-For example, if the plate is 21 x 26 cm, the etching paper 28 x 38 cm, set the vertical margin at half of 28 - 21 cm, or 3.5 cm, and set the at half of 38 - 28 cm, or 5 cm.
+For example, if the plate is 21 x 26 cm, the etching paper 28 x 38 cm, set the vertical margin at half of 28 - 21 cm, or 3.5 cm, and set the horizontal margin at half of 38 - 28 cm, or 5 cm.

 3. Place the etching paper or washi, front downward, on top of the inked plate so that the edges of the paper correspond to the margins set in the previous step.